Saeid-Karami/SimpleTwitter/README.md

-# This is a simple version of twitter that have author,text,id and you can like it
+# This is a simple version of twitter that have author,text,id and you can like tweets.